 Working with your health care provider

-Describe your sleeping problems to your healthcare provider.
+Describe your sleeping problems to your health care provider.
 Be prepared to answer questions about your medical and family history.
-Try to keep a daily sleep diary for a week or two.
+Try to keep a daily sleep diary for a couple of weeks.
 Record the times when you fall asleep and wake up.
 Also write down any symptoms you notice.
 A sleep study and daytime nap study can help diagnose narcolepsy.
-Your healthcare provider can help you find the medication that works best for you.
+Your health care provider can help you find the medication that works best for you.
 He or she will discuss any possible side effects.

 A sleep study is done at a sleep clinic.
-There, sensors will be placed on your head and body.
-Your sleep will be monitored all night.
-You may also have a daytime nap study.
-The results will help your healthcare provider to diagnose narcolepsy.
+Sensors will be placed on your head and body to record your brain waves and body movement.
+Your sleep will be monitored all night in a study called a polysomnogram.
+You will also have a daytime nap study called a multiple sleep latency test.
+The results will help your health care provider to diagnose narcolepsy.
 Then your treatment can be planned.

 Symptoms of narcolepsy may affect your daily life.
 But you can learn ways to cope at home, work, or school.
 Try these tips:

 - Teach your family and friends about narcolepsy and your special needs.

 - Join a narcolepsy support group.
 There, you can talk about your sleep problem and share ideas about coping with your symptoms.

 - Report changes in your symptoms and any medication side effects to your health care provider.

 - At school, tell your teacher or school nurse about your special needs.